When and How Often to Shock a Hot Tub

 When people ask if they should shock before or after using the spa my answer is that both can be true.

-Provided the spa water is in ok condition, so you are only intending to give the hot tub a shock as part of your weekly maintenance, if you are planning to get in soon, it is best to do it after spending some time in the water.
+Provided the spa water is in good condition, you are only intending to give the hot tub a shock as part of your weekly maintenance.
+If you are planning to get in soon, it is best to do it after spending some time in the water.

-That being said, it is advised to shock the spa after you have used it.
-This will give the chemical reaction all the time it needs to clean the water and for it to get down to normal levels.
+That being said, you are advised to shock the spa after you have used it.
+This will give the chemical reaction all the time it needs to clean the water and get it down to normal levels.
 The normal levels will be much easier on your skin.

 What happens if you dont shock your hot tub?